iitimii/muta-adtc-2026/REPORT.md

 </div>

 The vocabulary-pruned model was **faster, used less memory, and showed no accuracy regression in this small synthetic comparison**, resulting in a substantially higher ADTC proxy score (**60.24 vs. 47.74**).
-Because the accuracy sample contains only 10 questions, we treat it as supporting evidence rather than a definitive accuracy benchmark.

 A more comprehensive report on the optimization experiments can be found [here](https://muta-iq.vercel.app/#gate-2-finetuning).